 Executive Order 13508, the Chesapeake Executive Council, the Scientific and Technical Advisory Council, the National Academy of Sciences, and others have called for increased transparency and scientific rigor in the verification of the best management practices (BMPs) that are implemented as part of the states' Watershed Implementation Plans and the Chesapeake Bay Total Maximum Daily Load (TMDL).
 To respond to this request, Strengthening Verification of Best Management Practices Implemented in the Chesapeake Bay Watershed: A Basinwide Framework, Report and Documentation from the Chesapeake Bay Program Water Quality Goal Implementation Team's BMP Verification Committee (Verification Framework) (Chesapeake Bay Program 2014), was developed.
-The Verification of BMP installation, function, and continued effectiveness of practices over time.
+The Verification Framework is intended to serve as a guide for the states to document the methodology for verification of BMP installation, function, and continued effectiveness of practices over time.
 This Verification Framework provides the requirements for reporting and documentation of practice verification for the states to follow.
 Specific guidance is provided for each of the source sectors (agriculture, forestry, restoration [streams and wetlands], urban stormwater, and wastewater).